kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 ### Start with podman

-If you are using `podman` for this lab instead of Docker Desktop:
+If you are using `podman` for this lab instead of Docker Desktop, then perform the following steps.
+If you are using Docker Desktop, [skip down to Start with Docker Desktop](start-with-docker-desktop).

 1. Start the lab: